Codeinwp/yourls-api-list-extended/README.md

 ## License

-This plugin is released under the GPL-v3 License.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for more details.
+This plugin is released under the MIT License.